dotnet/EntityFramework.Docs/entity-framework/core/modeling/keys.md

 ## Value generation

 For non-composite numeric and GUID primary keys, EF Core sets up value generation for you by convention.
 For example, a numeric primary key in SQL Server is automatically set up to be an IDENTITY column.
-For more information, see [the documentation on value generation](xref:core/modeling/generated-properties).
+For more information, see [the documentation on value generation](xref:core/modeling/generated-properties) and [guidance for specific inheritance mapping strategies](xref:core/modeling/inheritance#key-generation).

 ## Primary key name